-According to section 13-21-202, When the death of a person is caused by a wrongful act, neglect, or default of another, and the act, neglect, or default is such as would, if death had not ensured, have entitled the party injury to maintain an action and recover damages in respect thereof, then, and in every such case, the person who or the corporation which would have been liable, if death had not ensured, shall be liable in an action for damages notwithstanding the death of the party injured.
+According to Colorado Revised Statutes § 13-21-202, "When the death of a person is caused by a wrongful act, neglect, or default of another, and the act, neglect, or default is such as would, if death had not ensued, have entitled the party injured to maintain an action and recover damages in respect thereof, then, and in every such case, the person who or the corporation which would have been liable, if death had not ensued, shall be liable in an action for damages notwithstanding the death of the party injured."

 Statute of Limitations for Wrongful Death

 While it can be very difficult to face the prospect of court proceedings after losing a loved one, it’s important to realize that time is not on your side.
 The sooner you consult a lawyer, the sooner he can start gathering evidence and building a case, and the better chances you’ll have of success.
 Also, civil actions such as a wrongful death lawsuit are subject to a statute of limitations in every state.

 The statute of limitations involving wrongful death claims can be found in C.R.S.
 13-21-204, 13-80-102(d), and 13-80-108(2).
 In the state of Colorado, a wrongful death action must be brought within two years of the date of death.
 However, there might be other provisions that can arise, and you should speak to an attorney to find out what’s required for your case.

 In many cases, the insurance company representing the guilty party will come forward after the incident and offer a cash settlement.
 It might be tempting for the victim’s family to accept this offer, avoiding a drawn-out procedure.
 However, this amount will almost certainly be less than the amount you are entitled to.